city

 Consequences for Violation of Ohio’s Teenage Driving Laws

-Ohio implements strict laws punishing distracted driving.
+Ohio juvenile driving laws restrict what your teen can do even with a license, though.
+For instance, Ohio has laws punishing distracted driving.
 Ohio defines distracted driving as “engaging in any activity that is not necessary to the operation of a vehicle and impairs, or reasonably would be expected to impair, the ability of the operator to drive the vehicle safely.”
+Using this definition, distractions can include:

-A first violation results in a 60-day license suspension and a $150 fine.
+Ohio’s teen driving law also prohibits drivers under 18 from using a handheld device and authorizes the police to pull the teen driver over and issue a citation.
+The first violation will result in a 60-day license suspension and a $150 fine.
 A second violation results in a 1-year license suspension and a $300 fine.

-Because the legal drinking age is 21, authorities have authorization to charge drivers under 21 with a blood-alcohol concentration (BAC) of at least .02 percent but less than .08 percent with “Operating a Vehicle After Underage Consumption.”
+Because the legal drinking age is 21, authorities have authorization to charge drivers under 21 with a blood-alcohol concentration (BAC) of at least 0.02%.
+This violation, “Operating a Vehicle After Underage Consumption,” can happen after just one drink.

-By hiring a juvenile defense attorney who specializes in Ohio’s teenage driving laws, you can ensure that no stone is left unturned in avoiding a traffic conviction.
+By hiring a juvenile defense attorney with experience in Ohio’s teenage driving laws, you can ensure that no stone is left unturned in avoiding a traffic conviction.

-At Gounaris Abboud, LPA, we will review the circumstances of your case and formulate a defense strategy to help you obtain a favorable result.
+At Gounaris Abboud, we will review the circumstances of your teen’s case and formulate a defense strategy to help obtain a favorable result.

-With over 50 years of courtroom experience, we are confident in our ability to represent you in an aggressive and efficient manner.
-Contact our office at (937) 222-1515 today to start your free consultation.
+With over 50 years of courtroom experience, we are confident in our ability to represent your family aggressively and efficiently.
+Contact our office at (937) 884-4941 today to start your free consultation.

 Contact Us